-The following testimony recants some of the terrifying events my family and I experienced on Easter Sunday 21st April 2019 in Colombo, Sri Lanka.
+The following testimony recants some of the terrifying events my family and I experienced, on Easter Sunday 21st April 2019, in Colombo,during the Sri Lankan attacks.

-Instead, we made a swift decision that day to spend Saturday and Easter Sunday at the Cinnamon Grand hotel, Colombo where we were able to have a late check-out on Easter Sunday.
+Instead, we made a swift decision that day to spend Saturday and Easter Sunday at the Cinnamon Grand hotel, Colombo.
+There, we were able to have a late check-out on Easter Sunday.

 Unusually, I was very restless on Saturday night